Lowest Forex Markup. Apply Now!!

 No. TCS on outward remittance is not an additional tax.

-You can use the Rs 20,000 deducted as TCS to offset your tax liability when filing an income tax return (ITR).
+You can use the money deducted as TCS to offset your tax liability when filing an income tax return (ITR).
 If you don't have any tax dues, you have the option to claim a refund for the TCS amount.
 It's crucial to understand that TCS is not an additional income tax, but it may create a cashflow challenge as the funds could be held up until you receive the refund.
 The increased TCS rate of 20% raises the likelihood of cash-flow difficulties for the remitter, potentially leading to a year or more waiting period before filing the tax return.

 So is TCS applicable to outward remittances?